clencyc/Mobile_BelleBackend/README.md

-A Mobile Application for Creating, Reading, updating and deleting user finances.
+An Admin based Mobile Application for Creating, Reading, updating and deleting user finances.